lurado/LDOConditionalDateFormatter/README.md

 4. `addFormat:(NSString *)format forNext:(NSUInteger)count unit:(SLTimeUnit)unit`

-	Same as 3. but for a time span in the future.
+	Same as 3., but for a time span in the future.

 The formats are checked in the same order they are added.
 If two formats satisfy the condition for a date, the date will be formatted with the one added first.
 Only one format will be applied.

-If no format matches the condition for a given date a default format will be used (if specified).
+If no format matches the condition for a given date, a default format will be used (if specified).

 ## Examples